-- The Resources Conservation and Recovery Act (RCRA) program contains requirements for air emissions from hazardous waste incinerators.
+- The Resource Conservation and Recovery Act (RCRA) program contains requirements for air emissions from hazardous waste incinerators.
 The amendments would enable regulated parties to demonstrate compliance with RCRA air permit standards by demonstrating compliance with Clean Air Act Maximum Achievable Control Technology (MACT) requirements.
 This option is allowed under federal law and requires adoption of specific language at the state level for implementation.

 - The solid waste program has approved variances to MMSW ash testing requirements for regulated parties.
 Because every facility has a variance, it makes sense to modify the rule to reflect current practice and requirements.

 The MPCA noted that various federal rules and state rules have been promulgated during the Land Housekeeping Rulemaking development.
 Given the lapse in time, the MPCA believed that a second RFC should be published to ensure that regulated parties and stakeholders are aware that the MPCA is including additional amendments for transparency.
 Thus, the MPCA published a second RFC on January 14, 2019, and stated it was broadening the scope of the rule amendments to include:

 - Chapter 7045 for hazardous waste: